PedanticHacker/ReChess/README.md

 ## Are there any dependencies?

-ReChess depends upon the *psutil* OS monitoring library, the **PySide6** GUI framework, and the **python-chess** library.
+Yes.
+ReChess depends upon these things:

+- PySide6: A framework for developing cross-platform GUI apps
+- python-chess: A library for developing chess-based apps
+- psutil: A library for getting operating system metrics

 ### Is there any 3rd-party software involved?

 Yes.
 ReChess integrates **Stockfish**, a powerful chess engine for playing and analyzing.

-## What do I get?
+## What features do I get?

-With ReChess, you get all the basic stuff for playing chess:
+With ReChess, you get all the basic features for playing chess:

 - SVG chessboard
 - chess clocks